Did you click on this article thinking, “OHMYGOSH! How can she hate such a thing?!”

 So now that we have that straight, we can still be friends, right?
 Okay, good!

 Bucket Lists are healthy.
 They keep people accountable to their dreams and help us all make our goals a reality.
-So it's not like I have a vendetta out against the creator of the ol' BL.
+Sometimes making a list of quirky places you want to go is half of the fun!
+So it’s not like I have a vendetta out against the creator of the ol’ B.L.

 But you clicked on this article wanting to know why in the world I have an issue with writing down dreams.